-LinkedIn Activities are Public Information
+Your LinkedIn Activity is Public Information

-Here’s a recent example.
 I knew that I would be seeing a connection of mine at an event where I was speaking.
-I went to his LinkedIn profile to catch up with what he’s been up to and to my surprise, seven of his top ten things in his activity feed were of scantily-clad women.
+I did a search on his LinkedIn profile to catch up to date with what he’s been up to.
+To my surprise, the search results on his posts showed that seven of the top ten “liked” posts in his activity feed were of scantily-clad women.

-So, before I met with this connection, I let him know what I saw on his profile.
-I got back a one word response from him: “Oh!!!”
+So, before I met with this person, I let him know what I saw on his profile, and the impression it made.

-And, then we got together in person and I learned that he has a connection who owns a woman’s brassiere company.
+When we got together in person I learned that he has a connection who owns a woman’s lingerie company.
 He wanted to help support this friend by liking all her LinkedIn posts.

-Great intention – except he had no idea that all these likes showed up on his LinkedIn profile – with thumbnail pictures from those posts.
-To say that would be inappropriate for his job and his company would be an understatement.
+Great intention!
+Except he had no idea that all these “likes” showed up on his LinkedIn profile – with thumbnail pictures from those posts.
+To say that would be inappropriate for his job and his organization would be an understatement.

 Risk of Political Comments on Your LinkedIn Activity